jeroentbt/spark/INSTALL.md

+TODO: I've used btrfs, this page should be updated for my setup...

 The following is a brief installation tutorial for [Arch Linux][1].
 It assumes familiarity with the Arch [Beginner's Guide][2] and [Installation Guide][3].